Bob Sykes Bar-B-Q being featured on Cooking Channel series

 He said he’s also thankful for his many dedicated employees including several who worked at the restaurant for more than 30 years.

 His current employees, meanwhile, are still at work despite challenges presented by the coronavirus pandemic.
-Sykes says he’s working his full staff right now, and he’s even added two employees.
+Sykes said he’s working his full staff right now, and he’s even added two employees.

 “I just have to thank the customers and the employees who have come out every day and kept their jobs and met these challenges,” he said.
 “It’s just incredible to see.
 It really is.”